 Rocky Mountains Calgary

-Our plan is to travel from Prudhoe Bay, Alaska to Ushuaia, Argentina and back to Canada.
-We anticipate being on the road for over a year.
+We traveled from Prudhoe Bay, Alaska to Ushuaia, Argentina and back to Canada.
+We covered 65,000 km and were on the road for eighteen months.

 Alaska, Canada, USA, Mexico